 If you poke around my site, you'll quickly notice that I have NO visual design skills.
 So how do I create the images I use for my blog and Pinterest?

-I use the free version of Canva, which is an online graphic design app where you can design your own graphics for almost everything!
+I use Canva, which is an online graphic design app where you can design your own graphics for almost everything!
 They have tons of templates for social media, ebooks, flyers, banners, and a bunch of other stuff.
 You can also create your customized image size and do whatever you want with it.
 There is a paid version which (of course) has a lot more features, but trying out the free one is definitely worth it!
 You have a lot more options on the paid version, but I used the free version for several years before I upgraded.

 Easil is a "new to me" online app for graphic design, so I've only played with it a little bit, but I really liked it!
 It has a different interface than Canva, so it takes some adjustment.
 I haven't used it to create graphics or pins yet, I've only played around, but it's a good one to keep on the list.